 Driftwood floating in the tank may look similar to the driftwood stays at one play.
 The fish would not be surprised to see floating driftwood in the water.
 This is a natural condition for them and in the river or the pond; floating driftwood is most common.
 Fish would love to swim around the floating wood.

 Their fins will get trapped in the driftwood.
-It is recommended to put only a single large piece of wood in the tank, so it will stay at one place without moving much.
+It is recommended to put only a single large piece of wood in the tank, so it will stay in one place without moving much.

 Driftwood is the best for enhancing the look of the aquarium.
 You can comfortably place the wood in the water as you prepare it for the above guidelines’ fish tank.
 Ensure the safety of the fish to avoid any damage to them.